 Languages: French (official) 99%, Creole patois

-Natural resources: Cultivable land, beaches and climate that foster tourism.
+Natural resources: arable land, beaches and a climate that foster tourism.

 Agriculture products: Bananas, sugarcane, tropical fruits and vegetables; cattle, pigs, goats.